Migrants have been taken care of, no cause for concern, MHA tells Supreme Court

 Coronavirus outbreak: PIL in SC demands govt to allow COVID-19 negative migrants return home

 There are around 37,978 relief camps in the country.
 Around 14.3 lakh persons have been housed.
-Additionally 26,255 food camps giving food to 1.34 crore persons have been sent up.
+Additionally, 26,255 food camps giving food to 1.34 crore persons have been sent up.
 Additional 16.5 lakh workers have been given shelter by their employers, the MHA also said.

-Further the report said that the MHA is supervising all the directives.
-The MHA is assisted by the Home Secretary, Cabinet Secretary and a control rooms operational 244 hours, the Supreme Court was also told.
+Further, the report said that the MHA is supervising all the directives.
+The MHA is assisted by the Home Secretary, Cabinet Secretary and control rooms operational 24 hours, the Supreme Court was also told.